Get Help Today. (800) 516-4357

 Repeated oxycodone abuse carries a variety of health risks, including the risk of overdose.
 This generally involves taking too much OxyContin (and other drugs that may have a stacking effect), which can result in severe respiratory depression, stopped heart, and coma.

-The drug naloxone (Narcan) can be used to reverse an opioid overdose and should be administered right away if a person seems to be overdosing on a drug like OxyContin.
-If you or someone you know struggles with opioid abuse, it’s a good idea to talk to a doctor about getting naloxone.
-When the medication is administered intranasally, it can immediately reverse an opioid overdose and buy the person time while waiting for first responders to arrive.
+3. The drug naloxone (Narcan) can be used to reverse an opioid overdose and should be administered right away if a person seems to be overdosing on a drug like OxyContin.
+Place the tip of the naloxone bottle in the person’s nose and depress the plunger.

 Recognizing When Misuse Has Progressed to Addiction